 - Tip in the cooked black-eyed beans along with most of the water and mix for a minute.

 - Add salt, coconut milk, and a little water to bring it to the consistency you desire.½ cup thick coconut milk, salt to taste

 - Add the jaggery and pomegranate molasses or tamarind paste and stir well.½ tablespoon jaggery, 1 teaspoon pomegranate molasses

 - Simmer the curry for 5-6 minutes, ensuring not to allow it to boil vigorously.

-- Drizzle some lemon juice and chopped coriander and serve Feijoada (Spicy Goan Black-eyed Peas Stew) hot with chapatis or rice or even a slice of bread.1 tablespoon lemon or lime juice, Fresh coriander leaves
+- Drizzle some lemon juice and chopped coriander and serve thi spicy Goan Black-eyed Peas Stew hot with chapatis or rice or even a slice of bread.1 tablespoon lemon or lime juice, Fresh coriander leaves